Skip to main content

 With the Entry/Exit System (EES), all movements are electronically tracked.
 Overstays are automatically flagged.

-If you realize you've overstayed or are about to overstay:
+If you realize you have overstayed or are about to overstay:

 1. 1